qianfeng2/detREC_program/README.md

 ### Optional softwares (only used for simulation section)
 - Msprime used to generate one arbitrary phylogenetic tree (https://msprime.readthedocs.io/en/stable/installation.html)
-- Snakemake
+- INDELible used for simulating of biological sequence evolution when considering indel events (Fletcher et al., 2009)
-- INDELible
+- Python module Pyvolve used for general simulating of biological sequences given a tree topology (Spielman et al. 2015)
-- Python module
+- Snakemake for reproducible research pipeline

 ### Required Input Files
 - Patial alignment produced by JHMM (please see [MZmosaic](https://github.com/qianfeng2/detREC_program/tree/master/MZmosaic) folder)